avct/uasurfer/README.md

 # User Agent Surfer

 User Agent Surfer (uasurfer) is a Go package that parses and abstract HTTP User-Agent strings with particular attention to accuracy, speed, and resource efficiency.
+Each full parse requires `608 B/op` & `11 allocs/op`.
 The following information is returned by uasurfer after supplying it a raw UA string:

 * **Browser name** (e.g. `chrome`)
 * **Browser major version** (e.g. `45`)